Boston's Institute of Contemporary Art - usually just called ICA Boston - is more than just another art museum.

 Location: 100 Northern Avenue, South Boston Waterfront; it is also accessible if you walk along Harborwalk, Boston's public access path along the waterfront

-Admission, Discounts, Free Admission to ICA Boston: $20 general admission; free for everyone on Thursdays from 5pm - 9pm; free for families (up to 2 adults accompanied by children 12 and under) on the last Saturday of every month except November and December during ICA's Play Dates event - use promo code PLAYDATE wheen booking.
+Admission, Discounts, Free Admission to ICA Boston: $20 general admission; free for everyone on Thursdays from 5pm - 9pm; free for families (up to 2 adults accompanied by children 12 and under) on the last Saturday of every month except November and December during ICA's Play Dates event (use promo code PLAYDATE when reserving tickets online).

 ICA is closed on Mondays, except for certain national Monday holidays, when it is free for everyone: Martin Luther King Jr Day, Presidents' Day, Memorial Day, Juneteenth, Labor Day, and Indigenous Peoples Day.